 Ask your employer to start a plan

 Tell them how important a retirement plan is to you.
 In casual conversations at work, find out how many other employees would like to have this important benefit.
 (Chances are, there are many!)
 You can even point out how it helps your employer: remind them that a retirement plan may help attract top-notch employees to your company – and there are business tax benefits as well.

 Compare job offers

 The next time you interview, carefully compare your job offers.
-Ask about all available benefits, including a retirement plan like a 401(k) and the employer match.
-Calculate the value, in dollars, of the potential employer match.
-If you're not offered one, consider negotiating a higher salary to make up for the loss.
+Ask your prospective employers about available benefits, including a retirement plan such as a 401(k) and the employer match.
+Calculate the value, in dollars, of a potential employer match.
+If you're not offered one, try negotiating a higher salary to make up for the loss.

-There are two types of Individual Retirement Accounts (IRAs) you can consider in this case: a traditional IRA and a Roth IRA.
+There are two types of individual retirement accounts (IRAs) you can consider: a traditional IRA and a Roth IRA.
 Both have advantages and disadvantages.

-With the traditional IRA, your contributions are tax-deductible now.
-Withdrawals are taxed as ordinary income and if taken prior to age 59½ they may be subject to a 10% penalty.
-You can contribute to a traditional IRA until age 70½ and there are no income limitations.
-Read more about the traditional IRA.
+- With a traditional IRA, your contributions are tax-deductible now.
+Withdrawals later are taxed as ordinary income.
+You can contribute to a traditional IRA until age 70½, and there are no income limitations.

-Having a Roth IRA means you'll have to pay taxes on contributions now and you won't be able to deduct these contributions — but any earnings grow tax-free.
-And with the Roth, there is no limit to how long you can contribute.
-Read more about the Roth IRA and other restrictions that may apply.
+- With a Roth IRA, you pay taxes on contributions now – but any earnings grow tax-free.
+And after you retire, any withdrawals you take are tax-free.
+Also with the Roth, there is no limit to how long you can contribute.

 Keep in mind that investing involves market risk, including possible loss of your principal.